 A doctor may prescribe one or more of the following medications, which people take in the long term to help prevent UC flares and progression:

-- Immunomodulators: These can be helpful when neither aminosalicylates nor prednisone can control symptoms, or when a doctor wants to make other medications, such as biologics, more effective.
+- Immunomodulators: These can be helpful when neither aminosalicylates nor prednisone can control symptoms.
+They can also benefit when a doctor wants to make other medications, such as biologics, more effective.
 Examples can include:

 - Janus kinase, or JAK, inhibitors: These oral medications, which include tofacitinib (Xeljanz) and upadacitinib (Rinvoq), block a specific enzyme responsible for inflammation.
-They can be effective in treating moderate to severe UC if biologics do not work well.
+They can effectively treat moderate to severe UC if biologics do not work well.

 - Biologics: These medications contain natural materials that block certain proteins from causing inflammation.
 Doctors reserve their use for moderate to severe cases of UC.
 Examples can include:

 As the Crohn’s and Colitis Foundation points out, certain foods may trigger UC symptoms.
 If this is the case, dietary changes can help a person manage the condition.
-For example, a person may wish to avoid spicy or high fiber foods.
+For example, an individual may wish to avoid spicy or high fiber foods.

 If medications and dietary changes do not help, a doctor may recommend a colectomy.
 This procedure involves removing the large bowel, which comprises the colon and rectum, and replacing it with an external or internal pouch.

 An external pouch empties digestive waste into a bag that attaches to the outside of the abdomen.
 A surgeon creates an internal pouch inside the body from the small bowel and attaches it to the anus, keeping the anal sphincter muscles intact.

 A person needs to consult a doctor if they experience any new or worsened UC symptoms.
 They also need to avoid taking leftover prednisone without speaking with a healthcare professional first.